cycks/IandM/README.md

 ## Classifying Fund raising
 I decided to develop a model that could classify an individual's ability to request for fund raising based on a set of selected features.
 The stochastic gradient boosting was used to select important features before rpart was used to fit the model.
-The model makes the classification up to a 67% accuracy.
+The model has a 67% accuracy.

 ## Author
 Wycliffe Atswenje Sikolia